With lost hope and despair in her eyes, the patient sadly declares, “I just don’t see the point.”

 Lily Collins is impeccable in the role of a 20 year old woman Ellen with anorexia nervosa and Keanu Reeves stars as Dr. William Beckham.

 Like Ellen, I have constantly grappled with questions like,

 “What’s the purpose of life, What’s the point of living when we are all going to die, do I matter – really matter in the grand scheme of things?
 Why not just die now than keep living…”

-At one point, these questions made me lose interest in life.
+At one point, NOT knowing answers to these questions made me lose interest in life.

 And maybe if I had gotten a similar dose of reality, it would have probably jolted me out of my bubble of self-denial and self-pity a lot sooner.

 I may never know the answers to my questions nor may others be able to answer them, but that’s okay.